-Maraş ice cream has a somewhat denser texture than gelato; the most popular flavors are peach, pistachio, vanilla, and red currant.
-Street vendors or dondurma shops sell Maraş ice cream, same as the ones that play tricks on you before placing it in your cone.
+Maraş ice cream has a somewhat denser texture than gelato; peach, pistachio, vanilla, and red currant are the most popular flavors.
+Street vendors or dondurma shops sell maraş ice cream, same as those that play tricks on you before placing it in your cone.

 40. Salep Dondurma

-Vendors in high-traffic areas such as Istiklal Avenue and Sultanahmet sell more than simply the stretchy ice cream known as Salep Dondurma.
+Vendors in high-traffic areas such as Istiklal Avenue and Sultanahmet sell more than simply the stretchy ice cream called salep dondurma.